SaveTheAles/cyber.py/README.md

 * How to recreate the bug.
 * If relevant, including the versions of your:
     * Python interpreter
-    * Terra SDK
+    * Bostrom SDK
     * Optionally of the other dependencies involved
 * If possible, create a pull request with a (failing) test case demonstrating what's wrong.
 This makes the process for fixing bugs quicker & gets issues resolved sooner.
 </br>

 ## Requesting a Feature
-If you wish to request the addition of a feature, please first check out the <a href="https://github.com/terra-money/terra-sdk-python/issues">Issues</a> page and the <a href="https://github.com/terra-money/terra-sdk-python/pulls">Pull requests</a> page (both Open and Closed tabs).
-If you decide to continue with the request, think of the merits of the feature to convince the project's developers, and provide as much detail and context as possible in the form of filing an issue on the <a href="https://github.com/terra-money/terra-sdk-python/issues">Issues</a> page.
+If you wish to request the addition of a feature, please first check out the <a href="https://github.com/bostrom-money/bostrom-sdk-python/issues">Issues</a> page and the <a href="https://github.com/bostrom-money/bostrom-sdk-python/pulls">Pull requests</a> page (both Open and Closed tabs).
+If you decide to continue with the request, think of the merits of the feature to convince the project's developers, and provide as much detail and context as possible in the form of filing an issue on the <a href="https://github.com/bostrom-money/bostrom-sdk-python/issues">Issues</a> page.

 <br/>